-- (a) Periodic disclosure and updating of information by each approved person on his actual and potential conflicts of interest; and - (b) Advance approval by directors or shareholders who do not have an interest in the transactions in which an investment firm licensee's approved person has a personal interest.
+- HC-2.4.3 The Board of the Bahraini investment firm licensee should establish formal procedures for: - (a) Periodic disclosure and updating of information by each approved person on his actual and potential conflicts of interest; and - (b) Advance approval by directors or shareholders who do not have an interest in the transactions in which an investment firm licensee's approved person has a personal interest.
 The Board should require such advance approval in every case.

-HC-2.5 Disclosure of Conflicts of Interest to Shareholders
+Disclosure of Conflicts of Interest to Shareholders HC-2.5